-The Hammond Lake/Ives Run recreational area is home to bald eagles, ospreys, sharp-shinned and Cooper’s hawks, red-tails, and broad-wings.
-More advanced birders may find their skills challenged by the abundance of swallows and many species of sparrows.
+The Hammond Lake/Ives Run recreational area is home to bald eagles, ospreys, sharp-shinned and Cooper’s hawks, red-tails and broad-wings.
+More advanced birders may find their skills challenged by the abundance of swallows, and the many species of sparrows.
 Waterfowl, although not in the numbers one finds at a major wildlife refuge, are nevertheless plentiful depending on the time of year, and the area supports a sizable population of breeding warblers.

 Cowanesque Lake is also an excellent birding location.
 The lake is known as a local hot spot for shorebirds, including semipalmated, least, solitary, and spotted sandpipers, dunlins, greater and lesser yellowlegs, black-bellied plovers, and killdeer.
 Both ospreys and bald eagles also nest here.

 Hills Creek State Park has a number of different habitats within its confines, attracting a wide variety of birds to the area.
 The lake is a good waterfowl attractor, especially in the fall and spring.
-Common loons, double-crested cormorants, horned and pied-bill grebes, various diving and puddle ducks, tundra swans and, of course, the ubiquitous Canada geese can be found here.
-Swamp sparrows, yellow warblers, great blue herons, and wood ducks populate the numerous marshy areas, and, if you’re lucky, you may spot an American bittern.
+Common loons, double-crested cormorants, horned and pied-bill grebes, various diving and puddle ducks, tundra swans and, of course, the ubiquitous Canada geese.
+Swamp sparrows, yellow warblers, great blue herons, wood ducks, and if you are lucky maybe an American bittern populate the numerous marshy areas.
 Other areas of the park attract red-breasted nuthatches, golden-crowned kinglets, ovenbirds, and red-eyed vireos.